PowerBall253/EternalPatcherCLI/README.md

-# EternalPatcher
+# EternalPatcherCLI

 **DOOM Eternal patcher for modding purposes.**

 This tool patches the DOOM Eternal game executable for modding purposes.
 The patches are defined in a "patch definitions file" that is automatically downloaded and updated from the update server specified in the configuration file.
+It is modified to include only the CLI, to make it compatible with [Mono](https://www.mono-project.com "Mono Project").

 **Official DOOM 2016 and DOOM Eternal modding Discord server:** https://discord.gg/W9t4nZa

 ### Features

- - User friendly GUI to make patching the game easy.
  - Backs up the game executable before applying patches (optional)
  - Automatic updates for the patch definitions.
  - Can be used through the command-line, no need for the GUI.

-### Command-line usage
+### Usage

-This tool can also be used through the command-line without using the GUI.
-The following arguments can be used:

 ```
 --update - Checks for updates and downloads them if available